NoahOrta22/4883-Prog_Tech-Orta/Assignments/A06/README.md

-## A06 - Rails UVA 514
+## A06 - Hardwood Species UVA 10226
 ### Noah Orta
 ### Description:

-See if we can push and pop items off a stack so that we order them sequentially.
+Counts the different hardwood species then prints them out in alphabetical order

 ### Files